 General Electric 43537 H271, 20 V, 150 W (GE);

-The light sources were powered by the DC Power Supply ITECH IT6332B, which allowed setting the current through the lamp with an accuracy down to 1 mA.
+The light sources were powered by the DC Power Supply ITECH IT6332B, which allowed the current to be set through the lamp with an accuracy of 1 mA.

 The illumination was transmitted from the sources to the sample via a fiber.
 The source emission at the fiber output underwent a calibration using an optical power and energy meter Thorlabs PM100D and a high-resolution sensor S401C, thereby enabling a direct assessment of the light flux incident on the sample.
 The illumination spectra at the fiber output were recorded using a spectrometer IKC–6 with a germanium photodiode with calibrated spectral sensitivity.